FlyingStraus/Chat_Bot/README.md

 ```

 ## PS
-This is my first ever interaction with frames and front-end of a development, it was fun)
+This is my first ever interaction with frames and front-end of a development, I have spent a lot of time, but it was fun)